What is the HOWTO Grant Program?

 The State of Oregon is committed to ensuring that all Oregonians have appropriate access to high-quality health care across the state.
 It is therefore important to ensure that the distribution of the health care workforce appropriately meets the needs of all Oregonians no matter where they live.

-To help achieve this, the State of Oregon has made available approximately $8 million in funding for grant awards for the Healthy Oregon Workforce Training Opportunity Grant Program (HOWTO).
+To help achieve this, in 2018, the State of Oregon provided approximately $8 million in funding for grant awards for the Healthy Oregon Workforce Training Opportunity Grant Program (HOWTO).
 This grant program is administered under the direction of the Oregon Health Policy Board in partnership with the Oregon Health Authority and OHSU.

 How can our organization apply?

 Applications are invited from Oregon community-based educational institutions, consortia, health care service organizations, health systems and others seeking funding to help launch new, innovative training initiatives to address documented shortages in specific areas of their local health care workforce.

 The list below is a lens through which applications will be viewed.
 Item 1 is required; applications that also address Items 2 and 3 will be considered to be fully responsive to the core tenets of the HOWTO Grant Program.

 - (Required) Expand current and/or develop new health professional training in a local area, which may include Graduate Medical Education.

 - Address health disparities and social determinants of health